getbeyondpay/docs/source/index.html.md

 https://api.getbeyondpay.com/PaymentService/RequestHandler.svc
 ```

-Once you have securely collected and tokenized your user’s card data using TokenPay.js, you can charge the card or save the token for future use.
-Charges against cards that are tokenized in the browser using TokenPay.js must *ONLY* made from your server.
+Once you have securely collected and tokenized your user’s card data using TokenPay.js you can now use the single-use token to submit a transaction.
+Authorization or sale requests using single-use tokens must *ONLY* made from your server and not from the client.

+You will have a 15 minute window in which to complete the transaction request once you have obtained the client-side token.
+The token expires after the window or once used.

 On your server, collect the token information and the form POST parameters submitted by your form.

-Now submit the token and parameters according to the <a href='https://drive.google.com/file/d/1wH6xioSc2x2itloTQfoYcD3CQ1TtvUmi/view?usp=sharing'>Beyond Pay Gateway API Guide</a>, with the following substitutions:
+Now submit the token and parameters according to the example XML request, with the following substitutions:

 * `{transactionId}` - unique transaction ID generated by your application for tracking purposes
-* `{requestDateTime}` - date and time of the transaction in `yyyMMddHHmmss` format
+* `{requestDateTime}` - date and time of the transaction in `yyyyMMddHHmmss` format
 * `{yourPrivateKey}` - your private API key, obtainable <a href='https://forms.gle/AMxdRZTsS6skq2DEA'>here.</a>
 * `{token}` - token delivered in the submission of your payment form
 * `{amountInCents}` - transaction amount in cents ($1.25 would be 125)